Parking Rules and Regulations

 3.5 Visitor Parking and Permits

-3.6 Pre Pay Areas
+3.6 Pay to Park Areas

 f.
 For disability spaces located within a pay station or meter location, no fee needs to be rendered with a valid BGSU permit and a state-issued disability placard/plate.
 Visitors without a valid BGSU permit are required to pay the proper parking fee.

-3.7 Restricted Permits
+3.7 Contractor/Vendor Permits

 a.
 Vendors / contractors delivering supplies and materials, providing repairs and maintenance, or performing construction are required to purchase a parking permit.

 b.
 These permits may be purchased in advance by either the vendors / contractors or associated departments.
+These permits may be purchased at the Parking Services office.

 c.
 Vehicles owned by the vendor / contractor or its employees that are found in violation of Bowling Green State University parking policies will be subject to immobilization, towing or fines.